 Just because Jeff Bridges got set up, that doesn't mean that it wasn't still an organized, coordinated attack by an anti-government terrorist cell.

-Sure, it's unfortunate that Jeff Bridges' good name has to be tarnished by the bombing, but whether it's saying he was a right-wing terrorist or saying that the group that set him up were right-wing terrorists, either way, it's still a movie about a right-wing terror plot.
+Sure, it's unfortunate that Jeff Bridges' good name has to be tarnished by the bombing, but whatever it's saying, but whether it's saying he was a right-wing terrorist or saying that the group that set him up were right-wing terrorists, either way, it's still a movie about a right-wing terror plot.

-This whole situation, I mean, let me tell you, if you just shot 20-something people, I don't care what the police department is, you're going to get your ass kicked off.
+This whole situation, I mean, let me tell you, if you just shot 20-something people, I don't care what police department is, you're going to get your ass kicked some.

 I think it's really fucked up for a thing for Alex to be using the absence of police brutality to be a standard by which he judges if something was real or not.

-I mean, there's countless examples of shootings where people are taken in without incident, generally when they're white and they surrender.
+I mean, there's countless examples of shootings where people are taken in with that incident, generally when they're white and they surrender.

-Dylan Roof and James Holmes both come to mind as shooters who are taken in without being beaten up.
+Dylan Roof and James Holmes both come to mind as shooters who were taken in without being beaten up.

 That seems like exactly the kind of jackbootery that Alex seems to have based his entire career on being against.